Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

 at the forcing scale, corresponding to condition \eqref{eq:filter} using the approximation $ p_y \gg k_y$ up to $p_y =k_y$.

-At low rotation, provided that all interactions are with homochiral waves ($\Up/\Omega < l_f/L_z$), all the excited waves transfer their energy to the condensate:
+At low rotation, provided that all interactions are with homochiral waves, all the excited waves transfer their energy to the condensate:

 where $\epsilon_{\rm 3D}$ is the energy injection rate into the 3D modes.
-However, below $\Up/\Omega= l_f/L_y$, waves start to progressively decouple from the 2D flow as rotation is increased (i.e do not obey condition \eqref{eq:beating_ineq}), with fewer and fewer modes contributing, being restricted to low $p_z$ and $p_y$.
-Consequently, the energy transfer $\Tthree [\Up/\Omega]$, computed explicitly in Eq.~\eqref{eq:dec_scalings2} (Appendix \ref{app:QR}), deviates from $\epsilon_{\rm 3D}$ and decreases with rotation, scaling as
+However, below $\Up/\Omega= l_f/L_y$, waves start to progressively decouple from the 2D flow as rotation is increased (i.e.\ do not obey condition \eqref{eq:beating_ineq}), with fewer and fewer modes contributing, being restricted to low $p_z$ and $p_y$.
+Consequently, the energy transfer $\Tthree [\Up/\Omega]$ deviates from $\epsilon_{\rm 3D}$ and decreases with rotation as